 I desire to take matters up at the point at which they are actually found, and that as briefly as possible.

-<h3>First Part

-Present State of Opinion on the Subject of Ministry.</h3>
+FIRST PART -- PRESENT STATE OF OPINION ON THE SUBJECT OF MINISTRY

-The universal priesthood of the children of God, a truth so precious&#8212;what do I say?&#8212;a relationship with their God and Father essential to their happiness and to that of the Church itself&#8212;this priesthood is now admitted without contestation; but, in exchange, it is sought to carry on the combat with more success on another ground.
-We will follow our adversaries to the. field which they have themselves chosen, namely, the question of ministry: that of the sufficiency of the word and the Spirit to lead Christians in every respect; finally, that of a formal organization, the great idol of the day, what is called a Free Church.
+The universal priesthood of the children of God, a truth so precious -- what do I say? -- a relationship with their God and Father essential to their happiness and to that of the Church itself -- this priesthood is now admitted without contestation; but, in exchange, it is sought to carry on the combat with more success on another ground.
+We will follow our adversaries to the field which they have themselves chosen, namely, the question of ministry: that of the sufficiency of the word and the Spirit to lead Christians in every respect; finally, that of a formal organization, the great idol of the day, what is called a Free Church.

 What had been refused to the testimony of the word is yielded to the force of circumstances.
 Wherever there is a little light, the clergy are absolutely unable to maintain themselves in the position they took pleasure in keeping.
 Spiritual activity is too great; eyes are too much opened to abuses; the position in which the clergy themselves find themselves is too false.
 By the goodness of God the attention of Christians is too much awakened as to these questions.
 But the exterior evil is more threatening than even this movement of minds in the midst of the flocks; and the ecclesiastical functionaries feel that they must leave it an undisputed field, or that still worse would come to them.
 They feel, besides, that what constituted their support is becoming a clog to them, and that they are obliged to leave in freer hands the work which they would like to direct, and which nevertheless they dare not undertake.

-Read what is said in &#8220;The Archives of Christendom,&#8221; vol. 14, p.
-74, &#8220;This immense privilege [that of priesthood], to which the mercy of God has exalted poor sinners, imposes racred duties on all Christians, confers on them also all the
+Read what is said in "The Archives of Christendom," volume 14, page 74, "This immense privilege [that of priesthood], to which the mercy of God has exalted poor sinners, imposes sacred duties on all Christians, confers on them also all the

 {3}

-spiritual rights which the Church is in possession of.
-I say all: government, the preaching of the word, the administration of the sacraments, the power to remit or retain sins.&#8221; &#8220;If this be objected to,&#8221; adds the author of this article, &#8220;the protestant dogma on this point is not known.&#8221;
+spiritual rights which the Church is in possession of I say all: government, the preaching of the word, the administration of the sacraments, the power to remit or retain sins."
+"If this be objected to," adds the author of this article, "the protestant dogma on this point is not known."

 There is certainly great confusion in this; but the establishment of such a principle is of the greatest importance.
-The author, it is true, makes a restriction&#8212;a restriction which he presents not at all as flowing from divine right, but purely from human right.
+The author, it is true, makes a restriction -- a restriction which he presents not at all as flowing from divine right, but purely from human right.
 It is that for good order.
-The Church entrusts| these rights to men whom she sets up, to a Clergy.
+The Church entrusts¦ these rights to men whom she sets up, to a Clergy.

-&#8220;Such is, in particular,&#8221; continues this same article, &#8220;the evangelistic ministry.
+"Such is, in particular," continues this same article, "the evangelistic ministry.
 The minister receives his gifts from God only; his office from men.
-It is not a character which distinguishes him from other Christians, which makes of him and his colleagues a separate order, a caste, a clergy, according to the proudly pretentious word of the catholic hierarchy, which thus calls itself alone the heritage of the Lord, while it sees in the rest of the Church only the *laos* [the people], the laity.&#8221;
+It is not a character which distinguishes him from other Christians, which makes of him and his colleagues a separate order, a caste, a clergy, according to the proudly pretentious word of the catholic hierarchy, which thus calls itself alone the heritage of the Lord, while it sees in the rest of the Church only the *laos* [the people], the laity."